SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/3-Data Model.md

     }
     ```

-After making these changes, remember to redeploy the application to apply the modifications..
+After making these changes deploy the HDI container to apply the modifications.